mcfilib/dropcure/README.md

 # dropcure

-`dropcure` is a toy project written in Haskell that consists of two services and one library.
+`dropcure` was a take home assignment I did as part of a job interview that consists of two services and one library.

 - `producer` - publishes messages received on websockets to a message queue.